-During the first quarter of 2012, other principal transactions results reflected an operating environment characterized by an increase in global equity markets and tighter credit spreads.
-Although these conditions contributed to positive revenues in other principal transactions, macroeconomic concerns persist, particularly regarding the state of global economies, including European sovereign debt risk and uncertainty surrounding the economic prospects in the U.S. In addition, other broad market concerns, such as uncertainty over financial regulatory reform persist.
-If equity markets decline and credit spreads widen, other principal transactions revenues would likely be negatively impacted.
+During the second quarter of 2012, other principal transactions revenues reflected an operating environment characterized by a decrease in global equity prices and generally wider credit spreads, as broad market concerns and uncertainties resurfaced, with the sovereign debt situation in Europe remaining the primary concern.
+The outlook for the global economy was further impacted by concerns about slowing economic conditions in the United States and China as a result of weak economic data during the quarter.
+In addition, other broad market concerns persisted, such as continued uncertainty over financial regulatory reform.
+If equity prices continue to decline and credit spreads continue to widen, other principal transactions revenues would likely continue to be negatively impacted.